How to Cook a Turkey

 Read more: How Long to Cook a Turkey

 Roast until the skin is a light golden color, then cover the breast loosely with a foil tent to prevent further browning.
 During the last 45 minutes of baking, remove the foil tent to brown the skin.
-Basting is not necessary, but helps promote even browning.
+Basting is not necessary, but it helps to promote even browning.
+As the turkey approaches the end of its cook time, check the temperature of your bird with an instant read thermometer.
+The breast should be 155 degrees F (it will continue to cook while it rests) and the thigh should hit 165 degrees F. If the turkey is done, transfer it to a clean sheet pan and tent with foil.

 Step 5: Serve the Turkey

 Be sure to allow at least 30 minutes between the time you take the turkey out of the oven and when you serve it.
-The turkey needs to "rest" for 20 to 30 minutes, and then you can carve your turkey.
-You can use that resting time to warm up your Thanksgiving side dishes and make the gravy.
+The turkey needs to "rest" for 20 to 30 minutes (you can use that resting time to warm up your Thanksgiving side dishes and make the gravy), and then you can carve your turkey.
+Carve away the breasts, then carefully slice them, keeping the golden brown skin intact.
+Next, carve away the legs, separating the thighs and drumstick at the ligament.

 Serving Tip: Warm your serving platter in the oven for about five minutes before you put the sliced turkey on it.
 You've put in too much work to serve cold turkey!

-How to Tell When the Turkey is Done
+More on How To Tell When the Turkey Is Done

 The only reliable test for doneness is to check the internal temperature of the turkey meat, not the color of the skin.
 Insert a meat thermometer into the thickest part of the thigh.
 The thermometer should point towards the body, and should not touch the bone.
 The turkey is done when the meat reaches an internal temperature of 165 degrees F (75 degrees C) at the thigh.
 If your turkey has been stuffed, it is important to check the temperature of the stuffing as well.
 The stuffing should also be 165 degrees F. See our review on the best thermometer.